 Over half of people aged 18-29 use Instagram.
-And, in a certain survey, Instagram was actually ranked the worst for mental health out of five social media platforms also including Snapchat, Youtube, Twitter, and Facebook.
+And, in a certain survey, Instagram was actually ranked the worst for mental health out of five social media platforms including Snapchat, YouTube, Twitter, and Facebook.

 Some of the negative mental health side effects included a worse body image, loneliness, depression, anxiety, and something called “FOMO”, or the fear of missing out.